 Once our customers understand the benefits of an RPA solution, the first question is usually: “How do I start?”
 Followed by, “How soon can I expect to realize initial benefits?”

-We’ve always been big fans of UiPath Studio, the low-code / no-code development tool, however to deliver automations faster and with better quality, Studio required a major upgrade.
-UiPath delivered!
-We’re excited about the capabilities to scale and accelerate RPA solutions with more complex, longer workflows, improved attended robot operations, and the ability for larger RPA development teams to collaborate, standardize and re-use workflows, activities and tasks.
+We’ve always been big fans of UiPath Studio, the low-code / no-code development tool.
+However, to deliver automations faster and with better quality, Studio required a major upgrade.
+UiPath delivers in three key areas.
+First, UiPath expands its RPA platform to scale and accelerate RPA solutions with more complex, longer workflows.
+In addition, UiPath improved attended robot operations.
+Finally, it improved the ability for larger RPA development teams to collaborate, standardize and re-use workflows, activities and tasks.

-UiPath’s platform expansion enables the design and implementation of advanced workflows:
+UiPath expands its RPA platform to enable the design and implementation of advanced workflows:

 - Processes from previous workflows can be chained to save time and reduce errors (and debugging) through re-use.